 II.
 SCOPE

-The Foundation shall adopt Program Operations Policies that set forth the details and mechanisms for development of each Foundation Program, the Projects and Working Groups in that Program, and stewardship thereof.
+The Foundation shall adopt Program Operations Policies that set forth the details and mechanisms for development of each Foundation Program, the Projects in that Program, and stewardship thereof.

 Program Scope.
 Programs hosted at the Foundation must: (a) produce Open Source Licensed work products; (b) be focused on a topic related to the financial industry.

 Project Scope.
-Projects hosted at the Foundation must: (a) be Open Source Software; (b) provide features and functionality relevant to the Programs within which they are constituted.

-Working Group Scope.
-Working Groups hosted at the Foundation must: (a) make any published work available under an appropriate Open Source License or Open Content License; and (b) do work relevant to the Programs within which they are constituted.
+Projects hosted at the Foundation must: (a) distribute all software under Open Source Software Licenses and (b) provide products relevant to the Programs within which they are constituted.

 III.
 PROGRAM LIFECYCLE RESPONSIBILITIES